7B-Things/push-button-switch/docs/index.md

 # Push Button Switch

+**PLEASE NOTE:** This documentation is a work in progress and will be updated and changed frequently.

 ## Introduction

 This is a 3D printed switch for many uses, including controlling a computer when used with screen scanning software.